Alne, North Yorkshire

-Alne is a village and civil parish in the Hambleton District of North Yorkshire, England, about twelve miles north-west of York and four miles from Easingwold.
+Alne is a village and civil parish in the county of North Yorkshire, England, about twelve miles north-west of York and four miles from Easingwold.
 The parish has a population of 711 (2001 census), increasing to 756 at the 2011 census.

 Etymology

-The village is named in the Domesday Book as part of the Bulford Hundred and owned by the church of St Peter, York.
+The village is named in the Domesday Book as part of the ancient wapentake of Bulford and owned by the church of St Peter, York.
 The name may be derived from the Latin word Alnus for Alder, as the village was surrounded by these trees.
 The name could also be derived from a river-name of the Alaunā type, derived from Brittonic al-, "bright, shining" (Welsh alaw, "waterlily").
 This may have been an alternative name for the River Kyle.
+In the 12th century, the wapentake was renamed as the wapentake of Bulmer.

 History

 The Parish used to include the nearby settlements of Tholthorpe, Aldwark, Flawith, Youlton and Tollerton, covering nearly 10,000 acres.
 To the north-east of the village used to be Alne Station opened in 1841, but was closed to passengers in 1958.
 Alne Hall in the Middle Ages was the country residence of the treasurers of St Peter's, York.